taniki/cylons/README.md

 - raiders : target and swarm behaviour
 - significant : interactions with humanz
 - humanz : do they dream of fleshy bits ?

+## ideas

+- use wikipedia to generate random names